Revised Huxley Z coupling

 Screw the grub screw in to the captive nut, and tighten up to lock the output shaft in place.

 Printing it with two solid layers, and 0.2 infill should be sufficiently strong, since the walls are pretty close together on this design.
 Support material isn't 100% necessary, but I tend to indulge, just because I'm a little bit paranoid about deformation.

 Revised Huxley Z coupling by nowhereelysium is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure nowhereelysium would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure nowhereelysium would love to see what you've printed.
+Please document your print and share a Make with the community.